cinchapi/concourse/examples/quickstart/python/README.md

 >> concourse.get(key='title', record=jill)
 Senior Software Engineer

-# We can add multiple values to a field
+# You can add multiple values to a field
 # For example, give Adrian additional responsibilities in the Marketing department
 # NOTE: add() appends a new value to a field whereas set() replaces all the values in a field
 # NOTE: select() returns ALL the values in a field whereas get() only returns the most recent value